6 Trials of the Weavers: Part 1

 Her grandfather’s voice echoed in her mind.
 “If you are ever lost, stay where you are.
 It will be easy for me to find you, and I will be looking for you.”
 It had been comforting at the time, but now it felt like more of a warning.

 With no better options presenting themselves, Holly stepped onto the path.
-A sickening cruch met her ears, like the sound of a crushed cockroach.
+A sickening crunch met her ears, like the sound of a crushed cockroach.
 Swallowing her fear, she took another step, and then another.
 Ignoring the chitinous snapping, she pushed forward through the mists.

 The fog grew thicker the further Holly walked.
-Before long she could only barely see the path, the continuing cruch of her feet the only certainty she had that she was on the right path.
+Before long she could only barely see the path, the continuing crunch of her feet the only certainty she had that she was on the right path.
 The soundless swirls of fog slid past, ghostly shapes catching her eye and tugging at her hopeful heart.
 She had never felt so alone.

 Only silence replied.
 Rubbing her arms against the cold, she continued forward.